AjmainFaieq/Dev-logs/README.md

 Today I:

-- Finished whatever was left from learning middleware
+- Finished whatever was left from learning middleware.
-- Learned a little bit about how routing is done in asp.net Core
+- Learned a little bit about how routing is done in asp.net Core.

 <h2>13/02/2024</h2>

 Today I:

-- Did not learn anything new due to constant load shedding
+- Did not learn anything new due to constant load shedding.